Skip to content

 unix_socket: /var/run/headscale/headscale.sock

-3. Reload SystemD to load the new configuration file:
+3. Reload systemd to load the new configuration file:

 systemctl daemon-reload